 What If I Have Food Intolerances

-Then the strict Paleo diet will probably work well for you if you’re intolerant to the main offenders – dairy & gluten.
+Then the strict Paleo diet will probably work well for you if you’re intolerant to the main offenders – dairy, wheat & gluten.
 With dairy, I would encourage you to have predominantly organic and keep it fairly limited.
-I’ve read that people with dairy intolerances do fine on raw milk but I’ve recently changed my view on drinking raw milk, as I believe too much bacteria is present.
+I’ve read that people with dairy intolerances do fine on raw milk, however some believe too much bacteria is present.